Materials containing asbestos; notification of activities

 Activities involving materials containing asbestos must be notified in advance to the responsible trade supervisory office.

 If you carry out activities with materials containing asbestos, a notification must be submitted to the responsible trade supervisory office.
-This notification can be company or object-related.
-There is only an obligation to notify companies.
+This notification can be company- or object-related.
+Only companies are obliged to notify the authorities.

 Object-related notifications must generally be made if the work is carried out outside the company premises (e.g. construction sites).

-Company-related notifications can be made for stationary (e.g. company site) or changing (e.g. construction site) workplaces.
-For changing workplaces, an enterprise-related notification is only possible in the following cases:
+Company-related notifications can be made for stationary (e.g. operating site) or changing (e.g. construction site) workplaces.
+For changing workplaces, a company-related notification is only possible in the following cases:

 - Activities with low exposure (No. 2.8 TRGS 519)

-- Work of small extent (No. 2.10 Para.
-3 TRGS 519), i.e. asbestos cement sheets in outdoor areas of less than 100 m².
-(Prior to commencement of the work, a supplementary notification of place and time must also be submitted for this purpose).
+- Work of small extent (No. 2.10 para.
+3 TRGS 519), i.e. asbestos cement sheets in outdoor areas with less than 100 m².
+(Before starting the work, a supplementary notification of place and time must also be submitted for this purpose).

 - Maintenance measures (No. 17 TRGS 519)

 Asbestos is a carcinogenic hazardous substance and was banned on a national level as early as 1993.
-Since 2005, asbestos has also been banned throughout Europe by the REACH Regulation.
-Asbestos products already installed before the ban may currently still be used until they are removed or until the end of their useful life, but an obligation to replace or remove them is under discussion.
+Since 2005, asbestos has also been banned throughout Europe by the REACH regulation.
+Asbestos products already installed before the ban may currently still be used until the end of their useful life.

-Work on asbestos-containing parts of buildings, devices, machines, plants, vehicles and other products is generally prohibited.
+Work on asbestos-containing parts of buildings, equipment, machines, plants, vehicles and other products is generally prohibited.